-5 Foods to Boost DHT Levels and 5-Alpha Reductase Naturally for Androgenic Benefits
+5 Foods to Boost DHT Levels & 5-a Reductase Naturally

 Dihydrotestosterone (DHT) is a controversial hormone.
 Even though it’s the male hormone of the male hormones and a lot more androgenic than testosterone, some are still scared that high levels of it could lead to hair-loss and prostate enlargement.

 Whereas the prostate claim has proven to be inaccurate in multiple studies (for example: in this study, 10-fold increase in serum DHT levels had no significant effects on prostate size), the hair loss side-effect of DHT still remains partially unclear (even though in this study with 315 male subjects, it was noted that high DHT levels were associated with a -35% reduced risk of hair loss).

 I’m not going to dig deeper into the subject of possible DHT side-effects in this post since I already wrote a larger post about ways to increase DHT naturally.

 But a lot of you have been asking me to write more about the subject of boosting the king of androgens via good nutrition.